IHE/ITI.MHD/input/pagecontent/1332_actor_options.md

 ### 1:33.2.7 Target Communities Option

-The **Target Communities Option** adds support for homeCommunityId and repositoryUniqueId to the Document Responder and Document Consumer actors.
-Support includes populating the homeCommunityId and repositoryUniqueId when it is available and policy allows for the element to be populated.
-Document Responder SHALL support the search parameters, and the Document Consumer may use these search parameters.
+The **Target Communities Option** adds support for homeCommunityId to the Document Responder and Document Consumer actors.
+Support includes populating the homeCommunityId when it is available and policy allows for the element to be populated.
+Document Responder SHALL support the search parameter, and the Document Consumer may use these search parameter.